Skip to product information

-The Mauritshuis The Hague
+The Mauritshuis Museum The Hague

-The Mauritshuis The Hague
+The Mauritshuis Museum The Hague

 The Mauritshuis is home to one of the finest collections of Dutch Golden Age art.
 It’s best known for Girl with a Pearl Earring by Johannes Vermeer.
 Also on display are works by Rembrandt, Rubens, Steen, and Fabritius.
 The museum’s size allows for an intimate, focused viewing experience.
 Rooms are elegantly restored to evoke 17th-century grandeur.
 Paintings are displayed in natural light and rich historical context.
 Located next to the Dutch parliament buildings in The Hague.
 Audio guides provide expert commentary in multiple languages.
 Temporary exhibitions complement the world-class permanent collection.
 A must for fans of Dutch painting and cultural elegance.